Skip to content

 Isotretinoin

 1. It’s called Oral Retinoid.
 It’s also known by the name Accutane.
-It’s given for severe cystic acne.
+It’s prescribed for severe cystic acne.

 2. How does it work? – it basically dries up acne by decreasing the size of sebaceous glands in the skin.

-3. Sebaceous glands produce sebum & oil which ultimately turn into Pimples by clogging pores.
+3. Sebaceous glands produce sebum and oil which ultimately turn into Pimples by clogging pores.

 How do you keep track of them all?
-I’ll break all these Retinoids simply into 3 classes for buying purposes: Prescription, Over counter & Cosmetic
+I’ll break all these Retinoids simply into 3 classes for buying purposes: Prescription, Over-the-counter and Cosmetic

 Diagram of - 3 classes of Retinoids divided for shopping purposes